take2rohit/Audio-Analysis-Fingerprinting/README.md

 #### In a spectrogram, what does the intensity of a color at a specific point signify?
 How would you differentiate noise from meaningful data in a spectrogram?

 **Answer:** In a spectrogram, the intensity of a color at a specific point represents the magnitude (or power) of a frequency component at a particular time.
 Brighter colors indicate higher energy or amplitude at that frequency and time.
 Differentiating noise from meaningful data involves analyzing the consistency, pattern, and spread of spectral components; noise often appears as random, sporadic, or uniformly distributed energy across frequencies, whereas meaningful signals display structured, predictable patterns.
+If there is a noise prior, we can remove it via designing a band pass, high/low pass filters.

 #### Describe how spectrograms are used in sound recognition systems.
 What features within a spectrogram are typically analyzed for recognizing different sounds or music?